Shopify

 The contents of this file should be the collection.json.liquid file found in the liquid folder for this project.

-You are welcome to add field to the product in this template as required.
+You are welcome to add fields to the product in this template as required.

-In order to grab the data from our collection and prepare it so it can be used, we need to place the entire contents of index.js in our class folder in this project, inside the script tag containing Clerk.js which you have placed in theme.liquid.
+In order to grab the data from your collection and prepare it so it can be used, place the entire contents of index.js in the class folder in this project, inside the script tag containing Clerk.js which you have placed in theme.liquid.

 It should look something like this: